Multiple Unit Connections On UP Locomotives

 Overview

 During the early years of dieselization, multiple unit control was achieved by the use of twin receptacles, one with 12 pins and the other with 21 pins.
-On later units with dynamic braking, the necessary field loop connector mounted atop the left side MU boxes.
+On later units with dynamic braking, the necessary field loop connector was mounted above the left side MU boxes.
 From the mid 1960s on, UP converted the left side twin receptacles to a single 27 pin connector, putting a blank plate over the extra location.
 After the conversion, the twin receptacles (21/12-pin) were painted red, and the single receptacle (27-pin) was painted blue.

 UP's GP9s equipped with dynamic braking had a Field Loop connector on top of the left-hand MU boxes.
 "Until recently GM units with dynamic braking required an extra jumper for the field loop - a feature of GM dynamic braking not used by other systems - in addition to the normal electric jumpers between units.
 As a result, some non-GM units have been built with field loop conductors to make full dynamic braking possible in mixed-make power consists.
 GM is not using the field loop on its present models."
 (Trains magazine, December 1968, page 48)

 The 21/12 configuration was initially used by American Locomotive Co.
-Locomotives with 12/21 M.U. connections also used either 6DS or 6RL air brake schedules, which also meant that they needed matching air hose connections.
+Locomotives with 21/12 M.U. connections also used either 6DS or 6RL air brake schedules, which also meant that they needed matching air hose connections.

 When the later 27-pin connections became available, sometimes known as AAR 27-pin, the air brake schedule was updated to 24RL.